Raynella Leath: Murder trial

 In May 2009, Raynella Dossett Leath went on trial for the murder of her second husband, David.
 She maintained that his death was a suicide.
 After hours of jury deliberation, there was no verdict and the judge declared a hung jury.

 A retrial began in January 2010.
-The prosecutor began his opening statement by playing Raynella's 911 call, then explaining why David's death was murder rather than suicide.
+The prosecutor began his opening statement by playing Raynella's 911 call, then explaining why authorities believed David's death was murder rather than suicide.
 The prosecutor said three shots were fired and the second shot killed David instantly.
 He also told the jury that David was also drugged with a combination similar to that used for patients undergoing surgery.
 In this trial, Raynella's defense argued that David's death was in fact a homicide, but that Raynella had an alibi.
 After a day of deliberation, the jury had not reached a unanimous verdict.
 However, on January 25, 2010, Raynella Dossett Leath was convicted of first-degree murder and was automatically sentenced to between 51 years and life in prison.
 Immediately following her conviction, the charges relating to her first husband's death were dropped.

 Retrial and release

 Following her conviction, Raynella appealed for a new trial on the basis of Judge Richard Baumgartner's judicial misconduct relative to his drug use.
 She cited the murders of Channon Christian and Christopher Newsom case, which resulted in all of the defendants' convictions being overturned.
+Raynella's petition also accused the police of mishandling key evidence.
+Two witnesses gave statements that the gun, which had been photographed on the bed in a position that prosecutors said looked staged, had been removed from the scene by police and then put back before the photo was taken.
 She was released in May 2016 pending a retrial in January 2017.
-In the retrial special judge Paul Summers waited for all evidence to be presented and then declared that insufficient evidence had been presented that Raynella was the murderer and did not permit the jury to decide the case.
+At the retrial, the defense argued that David Leath had in fact died by suicide, presenting evidence that he had recently been diagnosed with dementia and that the drugs in his system were not enough to incapacitate him.
+Special judge Paul Summers waited for all evidence to be presented and then declared that insufficient evidence had been presented that Raynella was the murderer and did not permit the jury to decide the case.

+Leath died on April 4, 2026, at the age of 77.

 In popular culture

 True crime author Diane Fanning published Her Deadly Web in 2012 about the Raynella Dossett Leath case.
 Her case was first profiled on Deadly Women on November 18, 2011, and subsequently on Snapped on June 17, 2012.
 On September 30, 2017, the TV show 48 Hours profiled her and her 2017 murder trial in the episode "The Widow on Solway Road".
 The title references the location of her farm, in Knoxville.

-Her Case is featured on the Season 2, Episode 3, titled "High Society Sins", from the Show, Deadly Sins on January 26, 2013.
+Her case featured on the episode "High Society Sins" of Deadly Sins on January 26, 2013.